Suchiman/vcc/vcc/Demo/ReadMe.txt

    VccDemo -> Properties -> Configuration Properties -> C/C++ -> General ->
    Additional Include Directories'.

-2. Examples are in VCC's new syntax.
-Set "Verify -> Vcc Options... -> VCC Language Version" to V2 (or use /2 as a VCC switch on the command-line).

-3. Open SpinLock.h and make sure that #define SIMPLE_SPIN_LOCKS has not been commented out.
+2. Open SpinLock.h and make sure that #define SIMPLE_SPIN_LOCKS has not been commented out.

-4. If you want to show how model inspection works, remove pre-condition "  requires(access_claim != SpinLock->protected_obj) "
+3. If you want to show how model inspection works, remove pre-condition "  _(requires access_claim != SpinLock->protected_obj)"
    from the Release function in the non-simple case.

 Basics: